spdx/spdx-spec/chapters/rationale.md

 **1.4.6** Relationships Between SPDX Elements: Information on how Documents, Packages & Files relate to each other.

-**1.4.7** Annotations: Information about when and by whom the SPDX file was reviewed
+**1.4.7** Annotations: Information about when and by whom the SPDX Document was reviewed

 ![Overview of SPDX 2.2 document contents](img/spdx-2.2-document.png)